rwxrob/notes/Cycling/Tubeless minimal emergency repair kit.md

 This kit is designed for Gran Fondo events and long training rides for Gran Fondo events.
 The idea is that it is enough to cover anything that is reasonably repairable during an event.
 Everything beyond what is repairable with this kit is a "call for support" situation.
-The same kit can be used for all-road/gravel events so long as the tube is swapped out.
+The same kit can be used for all-road/gravel and mountain events so long as the tube is swapped out.
+For performance bike packing can swap for heavier multitool and add chain management stuff.

 - **Ornot minimal seat bag**
 - **Flextail Pro USB Pump** – Compact electric pump for tubeless/tube tires